ryanholbrook/kaggle-learn/notebooks/exercises-1-linear-trend.md

 # Create a Time Dummy #

 Now get your data ready for modeling.
-First create a time dummy from the `Week`.
+First create a time dummy from the `Week` variable.

 ```python
 # Your code here